temporalio/documentation/docs-src/cli/operator/search-attribute/create.md

 ---
 id: create
-title: temporal operator create
+title: temporal operator search-attribute create
 sidebar_label: create
 description: Adds one or more custom Search Attributes.
 tags:
     - cli
 ---

 The `temporal operator search-attribute create` command adds one or more custom [Search Attributes](/concepts/what-is-a-search-attribute).